medic/cht-docs/content/en/design/apps/tutorials/structuring-interviews.md

 ---

-{{% pageinfo %}}Understanding the people you are designing for is a paramount step in the design process, and so one way to achieve that is through conducting user interviews.
+{{% pageinfo %}}Understanding the people you are designing for is a paramount step in the design process.
+One way to achieve that is through conducting user interviews.
 This tutorial will help design thinkers to understand users’ experiences from their own point of view in terms of:

 - Why they use products in a certain way
 - How they feel about something